N3bby/Shimarin/readme.md

 - Searching for youtube songs by keyword
 - Reaction based bot interaction system.
 The amount of commands you need to use is minimal
 - Shows song progression
+- Allow only a certain role to use music commands

 **Only has single-server support atm**